-Welcome to Taha Māori – a new online programme designed to build confidence and engagement with biculturalism across the Church.
+Welcome to Taha Māori – an online programme of Zoom discussions designed to build confidence and engagement with biculturalism across the Church.

 A New Zealand Prayer Book/He Karakia Mihinare o Aotearoa is used as a primary resource to upskill participants in the confident use of te reo liturgies, hīmene (hymns) and pronunciation.

 The programme was put together by The Rev’ds Jacynthia Murphy, Megan Means and Sarah Moss and is open to all.

 The dates of the third series are Thursdays 12, 19, 26 August and 2 September from 10am to 11am.
 To register and get the Zoom link, click here.

 Ki te wheiao, ki te ao mārama.

 He maungārongo ki te whenua,

 to the daylight, to the world of light.

 Peace upon this land,

 Second series: 3-24 June 2021